Fraudsters Using EB-5 Immigrant Investor Program To Scam Investors

 For more information about submitting a tip to the SEC for an award, click here.

 The SEC Whistleblower Program also protects the confidentiality of whistleblowers and does not disclose information that might directly or indirectly reveal a whistleblower’s identity.
 Furthermore, the Dodd-Frank Act protects whistleblowers from retaliation by their employers for reporting violations of securities laws.

 SEC Whistleblower Law Firm

-Yes, under the SCC Whistle Blower Program, individuals can receive an award for exposing EB-5 fraud.
-In fact, the SCC recently issued an investor alert for EB-5 projects due to Verizon fraud.
+Yes, under the SEC Whistleblower Program, individuals can receive an award for exposing EB-5 fraud.
+In fact, the SEC recently issued an investor alert for EB-5 projects due to EB5 fraud.
 In these schemes, typically there will either be misleading advertising such as guaranteeing that the investments are risk free or guaranteeing that they will receive U.S. residency after investing in the project, or they will receive the funds and spend them for improper things such as on other projects or even for buying their own personal luxury items.